pbrogan12/chem/Chapter-5.md

 ### Making Sense of Results: Identifying Unusual Values
 ---

-### Identifying Unusual Resutls with Range Rule of Thumb
+### Identifying Unusual Results with Range Rule of Thumb
 ---

 > **Range Rule of Thumb**